ascending-llc/AWS_Lab_ApiGateway_Cognito_Lambda/README.md

 ====================

 Readers are assumed to have your own [AWS EKS Cluster](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) and at least one node runs on it (The node should have a public IP).
 A PostgreSQL RDS that can be accessible by node is also required in this tutorial.

+Also, correct installation and confiuration of [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) is required locally before we start this tutorial.
 - - -

 # Containerized Application